-The Trustees have maintained an Administrative Record (AR) to document the information considered by the Trustees as they developed this Draft DARP/EA.
+The Trustees have maintained an Administrative Record (AR) to document the information considered by the Trustees as they developed this Final DARP/EA.
 This Administrative Record facilitates public participation in the assessment process.
-Additional information and documents, including public comments received on the Draft DARP/EA, and other related restoration planning documents are also part of the AR.
-The AR for this Incident also includes the references cited in Chapter 8.
+Additional information and documents, including other related restoration planning documents, are also part of the AR.
+The AR for this Incident also includes the references cited in Chapter 7.
 Arrangements to obtain copies of documents contained in the AR should be made in advance by contacting John Barco at the address provided below.

-NOAA Restoration Center, Southeast Region Attn: John Barco 263 13th Ave South
+NOAA Restoration Center, Southeast Region

+Attn: John Barco

+263 13th Ave South

-St. Petersburg, FL 33701 john.barco@noaa.gov (727)-824-5384
+St. Petersburg, FL 33701

+john.barco@noaa.gov

+(727)-824-5384